Ashdof/python_playground/anagram/README.md

 The `filepath` is the name of the file containing the list of words if it is in the same directory as the file with this python code.
 If the file is in a different directory, then the absolute path should be provided.

+After the cleanup, the number reduced to `21, 251` words, `165,022` characters and of `3,523` pages of an A4 size paper.

 ## Files in this repository

 ...to be updated soon.